 The Goods and Services Tax (GST) has further increased the tax burden on legal cigarettes.
 The GST tax regime, introduced in July 2017, increased the GST Compensation Cess rates by a weighted average of about 13% over the pre-GST tax rates.
 The tax burden on cigarettes (cumulative growth in rates of tax on cigarettes, after cognizing for the increase in rates of GST Compensation Cess) almost trebled between 2012 and 2020.

 The highest GST rate of 28% is levied on cigarettes in addition to the GST Compensation Cess, Basic Exise Duty (BED) and National Calamity Contingent Duty (NCCD).

 This additional tax burden exacerbated the pressure on the legal cigarette volumes which shrunk by around 20% in 2021-22 from a level of 109 billion sticks in 2012-13.

-While anti-tobacco activists may claim the decline in Legal Cigarette volumes as a success of tobacco control measures, the reality is that punitive taxation on Legal Cigarettes has only forced consumers to shift to cheaper and revenue inefficient non-cigarette tobacco product forms, which are largely in the unorganized sector and to illegal cigarettes.
+While anti-tobacco activists may claim the decline in Legal Cigarette volumes as a success of tobacco control measures, the reality is that punitive taxation on Legal Cigarettes has only forced consumers to shift to cheaper non-cigarette tobacco product forms, which are largely in the unorganized sector and to illegal cigarettes.

-The growth of these revenue inefficient, cheaper tobacco products and illegal Cigarettes has not only deprived the Government of a huge revenue opportunity but also defeated the avowed objective of tobacco control directed at reducing overall tobacco consumption.
+The growth of these cheaper tobacco products and illegal Cigarettes has not only deprived the Government of a huge revenue opportunity but also defeated the avowed objective of tobacco control directed at reducing overall tobacco consumption.